prometheus/prometheus/docs/querying/api.md

 GET /api/v1/label/<label_name>/values
 ```

-The `data` section of the JSON response is a list of string label names.
+The `data` section of the JSON response is a list of string label values.

 This example queries for all label values for the `job` label: